jjlehner/ES-synth-starter/doc/handshaking.md

 # Handshaking and auto-detection
   Stacksynth modules are designed to be joined together to make a larger keyboard.
 Messages are exchanged between modules using a CAN bus.
   Typically, one module will have a receiver role and synthesise the notes that are played any module.
 The other modules transmit notes.
-  Each module needs to be set up to generate notes from a different octave.
+  Each module needs to be set up to generate notes from a different octaveNum.

-  The role and octave can be defined by compiling different versions of the code for each module.
+  The role and octaveNum can be defined by compiling different versions of the code for each module.
   You can also allow them to be set with the user interface.
   However, a neater solution is to implement a handshaking system so that modules will automatically set up the roles and octaves on startup.